SamAllen06/heapOfStudents2/readme.md

 	print "Enter last name: "
 	put response in searchQuery
-	start a for loop using the number of items in the student vector parse getLastFirst to get just the last name, store in lastName if lastName.find(searchQuery) is not equal to std::string::npos print getLastFirst() for that student
+	start a for loop using the number of items in the student vector use getLast() function to get the last name if lastName.find(searchQuery) is not equal to std::string::npos print getLastFirst() for that student